-a.
+- a.
 The proposal selection process will be conducted based upon a technical review by a panel of government scientists according to the evaluation criteria specified in Section E.1 (Criteria).
-Each proposal will be evaluated based on the merit and relevance of the specific proposal as it relates to the research topic rather than against other proposals for research in the same general area.
+Each proposal will be evaluated based on the merit and relevance of the specific proposal as it relates to the research topic rather than against other proposals for research in the same general area. - b.

-- b.
 Upon completion of an evaluation against the criteria in Section II.E.1, a proposal selected for possible award will be analyzed for the realism and reasonableness of costs and funds availability.
-Proposal costs must be determined reasonable and realistic before the Government can make an award. - c.
+Proposal costs must be determined reasonable and realistic before the Government can make an award.

+- c.
 For clarification, this solicitation will be conducted as an 'other competitive procedure,' in accordance with FAR 6.102 and FAR 35.016, and will not be conducted as a negotiated procurement under FAR Part 15.
 The Government will not conduct a comparative analysis or trade-off analysis among proposals, and discussions under FAR Part 15 will not be conducted. - d.
 While it is the Government's intention to make awards based on submitted proposals, the contracting officer, in his or her discretion, may choose to conduct post-selection negotiations with a specific offeror on any topic deemed necessary for the purpose of allowing that offeror to revise and improve its proposal. - e.
-Army Research Risk Assessment.
-Each proposal with a recommendation to "select" in accordance with II.E.2.a above, whose costs have been determined to be reasonable and realistic in accordance with II.E.2.b above, for which funds are available, and where a grant or cooperative agreement will be the award instrument type, may be subject to an Army Research Risk Assessment prior to award - i.
-The Army Research Risk Assessment Program.
-The Army Research Risk Assessment Program (ARRP) is an adaptive risk management security program applied to Armyfunded research designed to help protect Army Science and Technology (S&T) by identifying possible vectors of undue foreign influence.
+Research Risk Assessment.
+Each proposal with a recommendation to "select" will be subject to a Research Risk Assessment conducted prior to award.
+Furthermore, depending on the result of the risk assessment, an otherwise meritorious proposal may not receive an award.